oxylabs/yandex-scraper/README.md

 ### How it works

-You can receive Yandex search results by providing URLs to our service or using [scraping parameters](https://developers.oxylabs.io/scraper-apis/serp-scraper-api/yandex) to let us form them on our end.
+You can receive Yandex search results by providing URLs to our service using [scraping parameters](https://developers.oxylabs.io/scraper-apis/serp-scraper-api/other-search-engines).
 The API returns an HTML of any Yandex page.

 #### Python code example